sourmash-bio/sourmash/doc/command-line.md

 These databases support fast search and gather on large collections of signatures in low memory.

+All signatures in
-SBTs can only be created on scaled signatures, and all signatures in an SBT must be of compatible types (i.e. the same k-mer size and molecule type).
-You can specify the usual command line selectors (`-k`, `--scaled`, `--dna`, `--protein`, etc.) to pick out the types of signatures to include.
+an SBT must be of compatible types (i.e. the same k-mer size and molecule type).
+You can specify the usual command line selectors (`-k`, `--scaled`, `--dna`, `--protein`, etc.) to pick out the types of signatures to include when running `index`.

 Usage:
 ```